Chronically Under and Over Touched™: The Hidden Politics of Neglect, Control, and Human Connection is more than a book.

 It’s a social, spiritual, and political reckoning.

+From neglected school libraries to the saturation of consumer messaging.
+From the emotional exile of boys to the layered extraction of women’s labor—structured by gender, race, and economic power.
 From the illusions of whiteness to the lingering residue of colonial rule—this work exposes how touch has been weaponized and withheld across bodies, borders, and generations.

-Why are some bodies over-watched, over-regulated, and extracted from—touched too often by systems that harm?
+Why are some bodies over-watched, over-regulated, and continuously managed—

-Why are others misled into believing they are safe—privileged not by care, but by distance, silence, or false security?
+protected not by care, but by distance, silence, or false security?

 Chronically Under and Over Touched™ asks: